-If you want to create the perfect Pokemon sprite but don’t know how or where to start, check out these free & premium tools below!
+If you want to create the perfect Pokemon sprite but don’t know how or where to start, check out the free & premium tools below!

-Here are my choice of the best Pokemon Sprite Makers:
+Here are my choice of the best current Pokemon Sprite Makers:

 1. Jovandesir – Best Custom Pokemon Trainer Sprite Maker